No Heart (song)

-"No Heart" is a song recorded by Atlanta-based rapper 21 Savage and American record producer Metro Boomin.
-It was released on October 19, 2016, by Epic Records and serves as the second single from their collaborative extended play Savage Mode.
+"No Heart" is a song recorded by British-American rapper 21 Savage and American record producer Metro Boomin.
+It was released on October 19, 2016, by Epic Records and served as the second single from their collaborative extended play Savage Mode.
 The song was certified Platinum by the Recording Industry Association of America (RIAA).

 Background and release

-This song was originally released on July 15, 2016 off of their debut EP Savage Mode.
+This song was initially released on July 15, 2016, off of their debut EP Savage Mode.
 Metro Boomin hinted at the track on Twitter a week before Savage Mode's release date.
 It was then released as a single on October 19, 2016.

 Music video

-The song's accompanying music video premiered on October 18, 2016 on 21 Savage's account on YouTube.
+The song's accompanying music video premiered on October 18, 2016, on 21 Savage's account on YouTube.
 The video reenacts the store scene from the film Menace II Society.